binnn228/LearningGit/README.md

 # LearningGit
-This is repo for UECS2364 Practical 3
+This is a repo for UECS2364 Practical 3